kunalnagar/custom-404-pro/README.txt

 Allows users to replace the default 404 page with a custom page from the Pages section in the Admin Panel.
 Or you can specify a complete URL to redirect on 404.

+= Features =

+* Full 404 Page Control
+* Record 404 Page Data
+* Custom Page Redirect
+* Custom URL Redirect
+* Record Visitor Keywords that led to 404
+* Clean code
+* Awesome support

+= How does it work? =

 Select Mode:
-1. WordPress Page: Choose a custom page from the Admin Panel.
+* WordPress Page: Choose a custom page from the Admin Panel
-2. URL: Enter a custom URL for 404.
+* URL: Enter a custom URL for 404
+* Stats: List of all 404s

 == Installation ==

-1. Extract the downloaded ZIP file.
+* Extract the downloaded ZIP file.
-2. Copy the custom-404-pro folder to the wp-content/plugins directory.
+* Copy the custom-404-pro folder to the wp-content/plugins directory.
-3. Activate from the Plugins Section.
+* Activate from the Plugins Section.
-4. Options are available under: Settings > Custom 404 Pro
+* Options are available under: Settings > Custom 404 Pro

 == Screenshots ==

 1. Activate the plugin from the WordPress Admin Panel
-2. Go to Settings > Custom 404 Pro to open up the Options Page
+2. Go to Settings > Custom 404 Pro to open up the Main Plugin Page
+3. Mode: WordPress Page (replace default 404 with custom WordPress Page)
+4. Mode: URL (replace default 404 with a custom redirect)
+5. Stats Record (List of all 404s)

 == Changelog ==

+= 1.1.0 =
+* Redesigned Plugin Page
+* Added Tabs for navigation
+* Split up functionality into General and Stats section
+* Basic Validation
+* Code Reformat

+= 1.0.8 =
+* Added 404 redirects via Custom URLs

 = 1.0.0 =
 * Initial Release

-= 1.0.1 =
-* Fixed Screenshots

-= 1.0.2 =
-* Fixed README on Github
-* Added more documentation

-= 1.0.5 =
-* Fixed Banner Image

-= 1.0.8 =
-* Added 404 redirects via Custom URLs